ahmedkhamessi/ahmedkhammessi.github.io/_posts/2020-09-Service-Mesh-201.md

 ## Canary Deployment

-Very similar to the Blue/Green deployment but instead of being radical and switching a 100% the traffic from version 1 to version 2, This time we are going to make use of the **Weight** property to dose the traffic going to the new release.
+Very similar to the Blue/Green deployment, but instead of being radical and switching a 100% the traffic from version 1 to version 2, This time we are going to make use of the **Weight** property to dose the traffic going to the new release.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3
 kind: VirtualService